opentoonz/opentoonz_docs/source/applying_special_fx.rst

 The amount of distortion is controlled by the Intensity value; the  of the distortion, by the Size of the displacement map grid; the sharpen option allows you to decrease the blur on the final result.

-.. note:: The position along the horizontal and vertical axis can also be set by using a point gadget in the viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).
+.. note:: The position along the horizontal and vertical axis can also be set by using a point gadget in the Viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).

 .. _ripple: